Humpback Whales: The Ultimate Guide to Humpback Whales!

 What is a Competition Pod and how does it work?

 A competition pod is the group arrangement of several males in pursuit of a mature and fertile female.
 Competition is necessary as the sex ratio is 2-3 males per reproductive female (equal ratio overall, however all females aren’t reproducing each year).
 There is a primary male escort that follows the female at the breeding grounds and typically stays a body length away, defending his right to mate from other potential suitors.
 A competition pod can form when additional males attempt to compete for the breeding right of that female.
 These pods can exceed a dozen males, especially if she is a larger female.
-Competition pods can last a few minutes or several hours involving a range of behaviours including lunging, lobtailing, bubble blowing, head lifting, ramming and high-speed chasing, all which can result in injury.
+Competition pods can last from a few minutes to several hours.
+They involve many behaviors like lunging, lobtailing, bubble blowing, head lifting, ramming, and high-speed chasing.
+These activities can lead to injuries.

 The female is the one usually in the lead and has been recorded to potentially convey their presence to males from surrounding areas through percussive sounds, bringing them in from several kilometres to join in on the action.
 Most of the action will occur between the primary escort and two or three main challengers who may temporarily work together to outmanoeuvre the primary escort.
-The primary escort may become displaced by a challenger or be successful in his defence, all in the aim to be the closest male for when the female comes into her oestrous cycle.
+The main escort may be replaced by a challenger or defend his position.
+This is to be the closest male when the female is in her oestrous cycle

 What is an Oestrous Cycle?

 The oestrous cycle can be defined as “the cyclical pattern of ovarian activity that facilitates female animals to go from a period of reproductive receptivity to non receptivity ultimately allowing the establishment of pregnancy following mating”.
-Oestrous cycles for humpbacks rarely occur during pregnancy, but ovulation can often follow shortly after parturition (birthing), while the females are breastfeeding their calves.
+Humpback whales usually do not have oestrous cycles during pregnancy.
+However, ovulation can happen soon after giving birth.
+This occurs while the females are nursing their calves.
 It is shown that when the calf is lost at or soon after birth, oestrous cycles usually recommence at once.
 Where the calf is suckled for the normal period, there is no anoestrous (rest) period following the end of lactation as oestrous cycles recommence in July, immediately after (occasionally just before) weaning at the end of June.
-How often the cycle commences is unknown but thought to be prominent during the northern migration in June-November, peaking in July-September.
+The exact timing of the cycle is unclear.
+It is thought to be most active during the northern migration.
+This period lasts from June to November.
+The peak activity occurs from July to September

 Are Humpback Whales Monogamous or Polygamous?